iteam1/flask_blog/README.md

 ### 9/Pagination

+Query posts by pagination

     posts = Post.query.paginate()

+Show the elements in posts object

     dir(posts)

+Show post in posts object

     posts.items

+Current page in posts object created by pagination

     posts.page

+The page number in each page

     posts.per_page

+Show the posts in page 2

     posts = Post.query.paginate(page = 2)

+Show the posts in first page with 4 posts each page

     posts = Post.query.paginate(per_page = 4)

+Total post

     posts.total

+Show the iteration of page you can access at your current page

+    posts = Post.query.paginate(page = 2)

+    for iter in posts.iter_pages:
+      print(iter)

 ## refer to
 ### youtube
 https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH